02-003 Code of Conduct_20212-003

 b) in an application to a judge referred to in subsection 223.4.1 (15); or

-c) in the written reasons given by the Commissioner under subsection 223.4.1 (17).
-2017,
+c) in the written reasons given by the Commissioner under subsection 223.4.1

-c.
+(17).
+2017, c.
 10, Sched.
 1, s.
 22.

-Pursuant to section 223.5(3) of the Municipal Act, this section prevails over the Municipal
+Pursuant to section 223.5(3) of the Municipal Act, this section prevails over the

-Freedom of Information and Protection of Privacy Act.
+Municipal Freedom of Information and Protection of Privacy Act.

-When the Integrity Commissioner reports to the Council on an investigation into an alleged
+When the Integrity Commissioner reports to the Council on an investigation into an

-Commissioner’s opinion is required for the purposes of the report.
+Integrity Commissioner’s opinion is required for the purposes of the report.

-When the Integrity Commissioner issues an annual or other periodic report to Council on his or
+When the Integrity Commissioner issues an annual or other periodic report to Council

-the report shall not disclose confidential information that could identify a person concerned in the
+has given, but the report shall not disclose confidential information that could identify a

-case of informal complaints or those formal complaints that have been dismissed and did not
+person concerned in the case of informal complaints or those formal complaints that

-proceed to a formal investigation.
+have been dismissed and did not proceed to a formal investigation.

 16. Reporting and General Compliance